 When multiple transactions occur on Bitcoin's network, they are grouped together into a block, sorted using strict cryptographic rules.
 The block is sent to bitcoin's network where the 'nodes' (aka. those hard-working computers) compete to solve complex mathematical puzzles to validate the transactions.
 The 'node' who solves the puzzle first is awarded in bitcoin.
 The validated block is added on top of the previous blocks creating a chain of blocks.
 That is what we call the blockchain.
-For more information about Bitcoin and how does it work, you can check out this Bitcoin guide.

 “[Bitcoin] is a remarkable cryptographic achievement… The ability to create something which is not duplicable in the digital world has enormous value…Lot’s of people will build businesses on top of that.”

 How Is the Blockchain Tamper-Proof?

 The blockchain can't be tampered with, which ensures a high degree of security for all performed transactions but how is that achieved?
 Each block that gets added to the chain includes a hard, cryptographic reference to the preceding block.

 In fact, that reference is part of the mathematical puzzle 'miners' need to solve in order to add the next block to the chain.
 Solving the puzzle also involves using a random number called the "nonce" (an arbitrary number that can be used only once).
 The nonce along with the rest of the data creates an encrypted digital fingerprint called the hash which secures the new block that will be added to the blockchain.